ryapric/readit/README.md

 Ryan Price <ryapric@gmail.com>
 2018-03-01

 `readit()` may be the only data-read function you ever need; by wrapping other popular reader packages, like [readr](https://cran.r-project.org/package=readr), [readxl](https://cran.r-project.org/package=readxl), [haven](https://cran.r-project.org/package=haven), [jsonlite](https://cran.r-project.org/package=jsonlite), `readit` provides one self-titled function to read almost anything that isn't formatted like hot garbage.
-If you have faith that the underlying data is of modest quality, and don't care how it's delimited, or what it's file extension suggests, then `readit` is for you.
+If you have faith that the underlying data is of modest quality, and don't care how it's delimited, or what its file extension suggests, then `readit` is for you.

 This package was inspired by a handover at work; I took over as Maintainer for a package that dealt with a lot of disparate file extensions, and quickly became frustrated with trying to keep track of which filename was delimited in what way.
 "Why can't I just... ***f@!\#ing read it?!***" And lo, `readit` was born!